redgetan/view_inspect/README.markdown

 View Inspect
 ============

 View Inspect tells you which server-side or client-side template is responsible for rendering a DOM element.
-Instead of using grep to sift through a large codebase to find the source location of a UI, the information can be found right away in its data-attribute when you open up web inspector.
+Instead of using grep to filter through a large codebase, the source location can be found right away in its data-attribute when you open up web inspector.
 Works with Rails 3 and 4.
 See below for templates supported and their required libraries.

 Source location is added by first stubbing out all template specific expressions (i.e. `<% %>` for erb).
 Nokogiri parses the resulting valid HTML fragment and adds file:line information to each DOM node.
 After which stubs are replaced back with original template expressions.